 It’s Valentine’s Day!
 I’m a bit excited not because I’m expecting a huge bouquet of flowers or to be whisked of to Paris but because me and the girls will be treating ourselves later – heart-shaped chocolates, cuddles and a Disney Princess film.
 Why wouldn’t I treat the people I love the most??
+Me and my babies.

 But this post isn’t about how I’m spending Valentines, but it is about hearts.
 Two years ago, I was diagnosed with a heart condition called Supraventricular Tachycardia (SVT); a posh way of saying rapid heart rate, and it changed my way of thinking.